 This was my Masters thesis, an argument against using traditional financial statements for predicting future revenue.
 If we drove cars like we use financial statements, we would drive down the road by looking out the back window.

 World of Bigotrycraft

 Although I know I can never escape prejudice, I try desperately to manage it.
 I don’t consider myself a racists or a bigot, yet while playing a computer game I realized how easy I can become hostile and judgmental.

 This article is a blend of my photography philosophy embedded with several quick tips on how to take better pictures.

 This is one of the first stories I wrote.
-I like the idea of the story and I keep thinking I should rewrite it to clean it up.
-It’s not well written but could be a series of short stories if I ever take the time to resurrect it.
+I like the idea of the story and I keep thinking I should rewrite it.
+It’s not well written but could be a series of short stories.
+Kids seem to like it.

 No TV for Susan

 One Halloween everyone in the family wrote a scary story, this was mine.
 It’s poorly written.
 My kids wrote better stories than I did, I should have posted theirs.